grensen/gif_test/README.md

 ["A perceptron is code that models a single biological neuron.
 Perceptrons were the predecessor to neural networks — a neural network is a collection of interconnected perceptrons."](https://jamesmccaffrey.wordpress.com/2013/04/17/classification-using-perceptrons/)

 Let's start to learn the feed forward way of the perceptron concept process in a very intuitiv way.
-Under the assumption of a solid skill over a c-family programming language we can start.
+Under the assumption of a solid skill over a C-family programming language we can start.

 We start with one input neuron, connected with one weight, this is the dot-product or what I prefer, the netinput.